Populist Shiite leader Moqtada al-Sadr dominates Iraqi elections marked by low turnout

 “Today is a day of victory,” Sadr said Monday, in a speech from a silver lectern.
 “Now it’s time for the people to live without occupation, wars, militias, terrorism, kidnappers and fearmongering.”

-The cleric’s movement also has an armed wing which has been accused of kidnapping and killing critics, among them a 17-year-old boy on the eve of the election.
+The cleric’s movement also has an armed wing, which has been accused of kidnapping and killing critics, among them a 17-year-old boy on the eve of the election.

 On Monday, the official turnout from the previous day’s vote was announced at 41 percent.
 The real number is likely lower, since the government’s official figure was calculated as a proportion of registered voters, rather than eligible voters as a whole.